 AoC Sport has launched an exciting new Virtual Rowing Challenge, alongside British Rowing, as part of the AoC Sport Introducing initiative.

-It is open to any college, staff and students to sign up for FREE and give it a go from 1 October 2021 to 31 July 2022.
+Open to any college, staff and students to sign up for FREE and give it a go.

 The Virtual Rowing challenge aims to encourage students of any ability to engage in physical activity, whilst also offering an opportunity to represent their college.
 Staff and students can compete against one another, or represent their college in the following categories: